 OneIndia BSC Private Limited is a JV Company with equal participation with Ambuja Cements Limited to provide back-office services to the Company with respect to routine transactional processes.
-During the year, the Company migrated the back-office services to LH Global Hub Services Private Limited ('LHGHS') which is the global shared services for the entire LH Group.
+During the last year, the Company migrated the back-office services to LH Global Hub Services Private Limited ('LHGHS') which is the global shared services for the entire Holcim Group.

 The Company also has a JV with Aakaash Manufacturing Company Private Limited for the manufacture and supply of ready-mix concrete.
-As on December 31, 2020, the following were the Associate Companies:
+As on December 31, 2021, the following is the list of Associate Companies:

-- Alcon Cement Company Private Limited - Asian Concretes and Cements Private Limited
+- · Alcon Cement Company Private Limited - · Asian Concretes and Cements Private Limited